-If you are looking to dissolve a same-sex marriage, even a relatively brief one with no children, it is advisable to talk to a lawyer.
+If you are looking to dissolve a same-sex marriage, even a relatively brief one with no children, it is advisable to talk to a lawyer, who handles family law matters, about your legal issues.
 Nationwide law now requires states to recognize same-sex marriages that took place in other states.
-But there may still be complications regarding recognition of civil union or domestic partnership that predated the marriage, and local practice may gum up the legal process.
+But there may still be complications regarding recognition of civil union or domestic partnership that predated the marriage, and local practice may gum up of the legal process.

 Do You Have Children?

 It’s not impossible to resolve all issues regarding child custody and child support without the involvement of legal services from a family law attorney, but it can be considerably more complicated than one without.

 Even if you choose not to work with a lawyer, it is advisable to get help from other professionals, such as a therapist or a mediator.
 For one thing, no matter how much we try to make it otherwise, divorce is very hard on children.
 The more you can leverage the experience of others to help you anticipate your child’s needs and ensure their security, the better it will be for them.

 There are also often issues related to parenting, including realistic projections of financial needs and details of a parenting plan, that can be very difficult to calculate and plan for on your own.
 Heightened emotions between former spouses throughout the process can cloud thinking about what is best for your children.

 The more you can work with your ex to make decisions in their best interests, the better it will be for your kids.
 Sometimes you can do this with just one another, but if you can’t, it’s important to work with professionals.

 Are You in Agreement, or Just Trying to Get it Done Quickly?